dunef-io/ts-xml/README.md

 - **Serialize to String:** Convert your XML document back to a string, with options for pretty-printing.
 - **Build Documents Programmatically:** Use a fluent builder API to construct complex XML structures from scratch.
 - **Full Type Support:** Includes strong TypeScript definitions for all major XML node types, including `Element`, `Text`, `Comment`, `CDATA`, `ProcessingInstruction`, and `Doctype`.
+- **Event-Based (SAX-style) Parsing:** Efficiently parse very large XML files by processing events as they occur, without loading the entire document into memory.

 ## Installation